Topo4GPS for Android — Getting Started

 Topo4GPS for Android brings the same detailed New Zealand topographic mapping to your phone that Topo4GPS users have relied on for years on dedicated GPS devices.
 The map is rich with information drawn from a variety of New Zealand data sources, including contour lines, tracks, huts, roads, rivers, place names and much more.

 The app is designed to be simple and intuitive.
 It works entirely offline once the map has been downloaded — no cell coverage required.
-Unlike many outdoor apps, Topo4GPS does not continuously log your track in the background.
-This is a deliberate choice to preserve battery life, which is critical when you're relying on your phone for navigation in the backcountry.

 Battery tip: Once you've downloaded the map and are heading into an area with no cell coverage, switch your phone to Flight Mode.
 Your phone uses a surprising amount of power searching for cell towers that aren't there.
 GPS will continue to work in Flight Mode, and your battery will last significantly longer.